AsheshPangma/OpenLANE-Physical-Design/README.md

 # Advanced-Physical-Design-using-openLANE/Sky130

-This repository contains all the steps performed in 5-day Advanced-Physica-Design-using-openLANE/Sky130 workshop held under VLSI System Design This workshop is focused in complete RTL to GDSII flow using openLANE flow which is open source flow.
+This repository contains all the steps performed in 5-day Advanced-Physica-Design-using-openLANE/Sky130 workshop held under VLSI System Design.
+This workshop is focused in complete RTL to GDSII flow using openLANE flow which is open source flow.
 In this workshop, PICORV32A RISC V core design is used.

 # Table of Contents